Alessio Evangelista

 Mr. Evangelista also has significant trial experience.
 He tried more than 50 cases to verdict, including 19 jury trials, while serving as an assistant U.S. attorney for the District of Columbia.

-Mr. Evangelista frequently speaks about regulatory developments and enforcement trends involving the Bank Secrecy Act and other laws impacting global financial institutions and multinational corporations.
-He has participated as a keynote speaker or panelist at national conferences such as the ABA/ABA Financial Crimes Enforcement Conference and the ACAMS Annual AML & Anti-Financial Crime Conference, and at conferences sponsored by the Institute of International Bankers, the Federal Bar Council, the Practising Law Institute and blockchain analytics firms.
-Before joining the U.S. Attorney’s Office in 2004, Mr. Evangelista advised and represented companies and individuals in complex commercial litigation and white collar criminal matters at two private law firms in Washington, D.C.
+Mr. Evangelista frequently speaks about regulatory developments and enforcement trends involving the Bank Secrecy Act, the Foreign Corrupt Practices Act and other laws impacting global financial institutions and multinational corporations.
+He has participated as a keynote speaker or panelist at national and international conferences such as the AMLP Forum for Anti-Financial Crime Professionals in London, the Institute of International Bankers, the ABA/ABA Financial Crimes Enforcement Conference and the ACAMS Annual AML & Anti-Financial Crime Conference, as well as at conferences sponsored by the Federal Bar Council of New York, the Practising Law Institute, cryptocurrency exchanges and blockchain analytics firms.

 Credentials